-At the Annual Meeting, the stockholders will elect six directors, each to hold office until a successor is duly elected and qualified at the 2018 Annual Meeting of Stockholders, or otherwise, or until any earlier resignation or removal.
+At the Annual Meeting, the stockholders will elect five directors, each to hold office until a successor is duly elected and qualified at the 2020 Annual Meeting of Stockholders, or otherwise, or until any earlier resignation or removal.
 All nominees standing for election are currently serving as members of our board of directors and have consented to continue to serve.
 If any nominee for any reason is unable to serve or will not serve, the proxies may be voted for such substitute nominee as the proxy holder may determine.
 We are not aware of any nominee who will be unable or unwilling to serve as a director.

-Candidates for director were identified (other than Messrs.
-Moseley and Valentine, who were specified by Noro-Moseley Partners VI, L.P. and Great Point Partners, LLC, respectively, as described below) and recommended for nomination by the Governance and Nominating Committee of our board of directors.
+Candidates for director were identified and recommended for nomination by the Governance and Nominating Committee of our board of directors.
 All members of the Governance and Nominating Committee are independent directors.
-The Governance and Nominating Committee and our board of directors have determined that a potential candidate to be nominated to serve as a director should have the following primary attributes: high achievement expectations with regard to increasing stockholder value; uncompromising position on maintaining ethics; conservative attribute towards financial accounting and disclosure; and ownership of shares of our common stock to bring the perspective of a stockholder to the board of directors.
-The Governance and Nominating Committee and our board of directors as a whole should reflect diversified business experiences, education, knowledge of and skills relating to the healthcare technology industries, sales and marketing, investment banking, accounting and finance, and knowledge of our operations.
+The Governance and Nominating Committee and our board of directors have determined that a potential candidate to be nominated to serve as a director should have the following primary attributes: high achievement expectations with regard to increasing stockholder value; uncompromising position on maintaining ethics; conservative attitude towards financial accounting and disclosure; and ownership of shares of our common stock to bring the perspective of a stockholder to the board of directors.
+The Governance and Nominating Committee and our board of directors believe that the composition of the board of directors as a whole should reflect diversified business experiences, education, knowledge of and skills relating to the healthcare and healthcare technology industries, sales and marketing, investment banking, accounting and finance, and knowledge of our operations.
 The Governance and Nominating Committee and the board of directors take all of these diversity factors into account when considering individual director candidates because we believe that these diversity factors can enhance the overall perspectives of our board of directors and of management.

 To date, neither our board of directors nor the Governance and Nominating Committee has deemed it necessary to engage a third party search firm to assist in identifying suitable candidates for directors, but have the authority to do so in the future.
 Accordingly, no fees were paid to any such search firm in connection with the nominees for directors named in this Proxy Statement.
 The Governance and Nominating Committee currently believes that the existing members of our board of directors and executive management have sufficient networks of business contacts to form the candidate pool from which nominees will be identified.
 Once a candidate is identified as a possible director nominee by the Governance and Nominating Committee, our board of directors (or as many members of the board of directors as feasible) will meet with such candidate.
 The Governance and Nominating Committee will then take any feedback that it receives from the board of directors regarding the possible director nominee and evaluate the candidate using the criteria outlined above.
 The Governance and Nominating Committee would evaluate a director candidate recommended by a stockholder using the same process described above.
-To date, other than the candidates specified by Noro-Moseley Partners VI, L.P. and Great Point Partners, LLC as described below, we have never received a director candidate recommended by a stockholder.